Skip to main content

 The dlt library's transformer and add_map functions serve distinct purposes in data processing.

-Transformers are a form of dlt resource that takes input from other resources via data_from argument to enrich or transform the data.
+Transformers are a form of dlt resource that takes input from other resources via the data_from argument to enrich or transform the data.
 Click here.

 Conversely, add_map used to customize a resource applies transformations at an item level within a resource.
 It's useful for tasks like anonymizing individual data records.
 More on this can be found under Customize resources in the documentation.